Meal/Lodging Per Diem

 - 6 PM Dinner

 For instance, a traveler who departs home at 8:15 AM may not claim breakfast that day.
-If the traveler returns home at 5:30 PM they do not qualify for dinner reimbursement.
+If the traveler returns home at 5:30 PM they qualify for breakfast and lunch reimbursement, but not dinner.

 Per diem is destination based.
 Meal reimbursement rates for the last day of travel (return day) continue to be the rate for the location where the traveler last spent the night.
-In-State/Out-of-state expense type selections are typically for the whole trip, i.e. breakfast in Seattle on your way to Portland is "Out-of-State".
+In-State/Out-of-state expense type selections are typically for the whole trip, i.e. breakfast in Seattle on the way to Portland is "Out-of-State".

 Per Diem vs Actual